EDMdesigner/EDMdesigner-API-Doc/README.md

 - or to users of a specified group.

 The custom strings can be added by bunch of custom string items.
 Each bunch contains a title what will be displayed as the label of the drop-down list in the text editor, and an id, what provides the identification.
-The id can not contain any special characters, the title is a string or a language object.
-In case of language object it what must contain 'en' property.
+The id can not contain any special characters, the title is a string or a localization object.
+In case of localization object it what must contain 'en' property.
 Within an item the label property has the same rules.

 A valid custom string object looks like this: